Markets05/AdvanceOS/README.md

 - **Creating a Process Tree**: A parent process spawns multiple child processes, and both write messages to an output file.
 - **Inter-Process Communication**: Communication between parent and child processes is achieved using pipes, with messages being exchanged in both directions.
 - **Worker Pool Paradigm**: Idle child processes can be assigned tasks dynamically by the parent process, forming a basic worker pool.
 - **Graceful Shutdown**: Ensuring proper cleanup of resources and termination of all child processes when the parent process is terminated.
+- **RPC**: There is a simple example of RPC with rpcgen.

 This project is implemented in **C** and runs in a **Linux environment**.